 About

-I'm a dancer, creator, and arts administrator based in Brooklyn, NY.
+I am a dancer, creator, and arts administrator based in Brooklyn, NY.
 My pronouns are they/them and she/her, use both!

 Artist Statement